muesli/huephp/README.md

 `php composer.phar require muesli/huephp ~1.0`

 Check out the "samples" directory.
 You'll find a few demos, showing you how to interact with huephp.
-It uses the PEST php REST client for ease of communication, but as a user of huephp, you don't need to worry about the details.
+It uses the PEST library to access Hue's RESTful API, but as a user of huephp, you don't need to worry about the details.

 hue command-line tool
 ---------------------